Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Computability

 The proof of \Prop{p:recore} is elementary but important: Given separate $\RE$ algorithms for both the ``yes" and ``no" answers, we can simply run them in parallel; one of them will finish.
 The proposition and its proof reveal the important point that a recursive algorithm might come with no bound whatsoever on its execution time.

 \begin{theorem}[Turing] The halting problem is in $\RE$ but not in $\ccR$.
 In particular, $\RE \ne \ccR$. \end{theorem}

 Informally, the \emph{halting problem} is the question of whether a given algorithm with a given input terminates.
-Let $H(x)$ be the halting decision problem.
-It is easy to show that the halting decision problem $H(x)$ is \emph{$\RE$-complete} in the following sense: Given a problem $D(x)$ in $\RE$, there is a recursive function $f$ such that $D(x) = H(f(x))$.
+Let $h$ be the halting decision problem, where the input $x$ in the value $h(x)$ is an encoding of an algorithm and its input (or, traditionally, an encoding of a Turing machine).
+It is easy to show that $h$ is \emph{$\RE$-complete} in the following sense: Given a problem $d \in \RE$, there is a recursive function $f$ such that $d(x) = h(f(x))$ for any input $x$.
 Any other problem in $\RE$ with this same property can also be called $\RE$-complete, or \emph{halting complete}.

-\begin{proposition} Let $G$ be a graph structure on $\Sigma^*$.
+\begin{proposition} Let $G$ be a graph structure on $A^*$.
 If the edge set of $G$ is recursively enumerable, then so is the set of pairs $(x,y)$, where $x$ and $y$ are vertices in the same connected component of $G$. \end{proposition}

-\Prop{p:search} is important for recursively enumerable infinite searches.
-The interpretation of the proposition, which is conveyed by the proof, is that nested infinite loops can be collapsed into a single infinite loop.
+\Prop{p:gsearch} is important for recursively enumerable infinite searches.
+The interpretation of the proposition, which is conveyed by the proof, is that nested infinite loops can be reorganized into a single infinite loop.

 \begin{proof} By \Prop{p:list}, we can model a recursively enumerable set by an algorithm that lists its elements.
 The proposition states that the elements can be listed without repetition; but this is optional, since we can store all of the elements already listed and omit duplicates.